JulianLang/faketastic/docs/getting-started.md

 As we omit the `likelyhood` parameter, there is a 50/50 chance, that the original value gets replaced with the value given to `canBe`.

+#### Subtypes of AttachedFns

 This is just one example for a attached function.
 In fact there are three sub-types of attached functions:

 1. **TreeReaderFns**: Skipping for now (not that important for usual models).
 2. **ArchitectFns**: Restructures the result of the builder function it is attached to.
 The most common example is `quantity`, that multiplies the call of a builder function and wraps their results into an array.
 3. **ProcessorFns**: Changes or replaces the result of the builder function it is attached to. `canBe` and `map`, in fact, are processor functions.

-### Turn it into a model
+#### Build-Cycles

+> Detailed information about build cycles can be found [here](./topics/build-mechanism.md).

+Attached functions can choose when they want to be executed.
+There are different points in time, when attached functions are run, so there are the following types of attached functions:

+1. **Initializers**: They run before anything was built yet.
+They are useful for architects like `quantity` for example.
+They can restructure results before anything was built yet.
+2. **Preprocessors**: They run the moment just before the builder function result gets evaluated.
+This cycle is useful when replacing this exact value as there is no need to evaluated the builder function result, then. `canBe` is such case.
+When `canBe` decides to replace the result of e.g. `range(1, 99)`, then it can do this in advance, so that the range builder function gets never called, thus sparing unnecessary cpu time.
+3. **Postprocessors**: They run the moment just after the result of the builder function was evaluated.
+This cycle is useful when the attached function needs to react to the evaluated result.
+An fictive example would be something like `roundNumberToTens`.
+The function would look at the randomly generated number and then round it, so that it is always a multiplicator of 10.
+This way the number:
+   - `42` would become `40`.
+   - `27` would become `30`.
+   - `15` would become `20`.
+4. **Finalizers**: They run after everything was built.
+This cycle is useful for resolving references or reading values from other – already built – properties.

+> **Side Note**
+> There is no way (yet?) to see what type of attached function something is: `canBe` is a preprocessor and `quantity` is an initializer, but we have no clue about that, until we look into their implementations.
+This might change somehow in future versions of faketastic, via naming conventions for example, but for today it is more or less a blackbox without the source code.

+### Create your first Model!

-By now we have only seen isolated calls of builder functions that produces results that were never used.
-Also we attached functions that affects these results, but we could not use these.
+By now we have only seen isolated calls of builder functions that produces results we never used.
+Also we attached functions that affects these results, but we could not use or see those either.

 Now, we turn our knowledge into models, so that we have something we can play with.
 Have a look on this code: